danwdart/websites/posts/xenon-project-looking-for-helpers.md

 To apply, simply email: [dan.dart@googlemail.com](mailto:dan.dart@googlemail.com)

-To visit the main website of the project, click here: [http://xenon.kevinghadyani.com](http://xenon.kevinghadyani.com)
+To visit the main website of the project, click here: https://web.archive.org/web/20100107134808/http://xenon.kevinghadyani.com/ (edit 2021: archived)
-To try out the web based desktop for yourself, click here: [Try The Desktop](http://xenon.kevinghadyani.com/desktop) .
+To try out the web based desktop for yourself, click here: [Try The Desktop](https://web.archive.org/web/20100224082039/https://xenon.kevinghadyani.com/desktop) (edit 2021: archived partially).
 Please note that it is nowhere near finished at the moment.
-To view the SDK and programming procedures to help you, click here: [Xenon SDK](http://xenon.kevinghadyani.com/wiki/index.php/Developing_Apps)
+To view the SDK and programming procedures to help you, click here: Xenon SDK at xenon.kevinghadyani.com/wiki/index.php/Developing_Apps (edit 2021: not archived)

 Thank you, and have a good day!